-By collecting satellite data – every 3-5 days, the program automatically compares the state of forests and provides reports on changes that occurred.
-Notification about the land lots that have been exposed to felling is delivered per email that contains the location and updated data.
+By collecting satellite data – every 3-5 days, ClearCut automatically compares the state of forests and provides reports on changes that occurred.
+Notification about the land lots that have been exposed to felling is delivered per email containing the location and updated data.
 This enables environmentalists to respond quickly to the occurring situation.

-“Being a socially conscious company and understanding the importance of such an acute environmental problem as deforestation, especially illegal logging, made us create this open-source platform,” says Ruben Melkonian, CTO at Quantum.
+“Being a socially conscious company and understanding the importance of such an acute environmental problem as deforestation, especially illegal logging, made us create this open-source platform,” says Uliana Krains’ka, Sales and Marketing Director at Quantum.

 With the help of satellite data ClearCut collects and processes, conservation organizations are able to update inaccurate and outdated information about the state of deforestation and to automatically take measurements and analyze information about the state of the forest.

-It took 4 months to release the project.
+It took 4 months to release the ClearCut project.

 Firstly, we did thorough research and determined the subject area by analyzing available data and existing methods for solving segmentation problems.
 Secondly, we developed and tested various models.
-Only after that, we’ve developed the server and client’s part, did their integration and deployed the system.
+Only after that, we’ve developed the server and the client’s part, did their integrations and deployed the system.

-When developing the project we had faced a couple of challenges, e.g. system integration with external services, which grants access to satellite images.
-We have tried to use different services, part of which were paid when others required significant modifications.
+When developing ClearCut, we faced a couple of challenges, e.g. system integration with external services, which grants access to satellite images.
+We tried to use different services, some of which were paid when others required significant modifications.

 We have worked with multi-channel satellite data that required additional handling, such as image normalization, integration into one image, calculating additional channels (NDVI).
-Since these images were quite big (10000х10000 pxl) it was impossible to perform complex calculations due to RAM size limitation.
-We had to break the calculations into smaller parts with saving intermediate results.
-There were also imperfections in the markups that influenced the quality of the model, as a result, geo-specialists have received multiple requests to update the markups.
+Since these images were quite big (10000х10000 pxl) it was impossible to perform complex calculations due to RAM size limitations.
+We had to break the calculations into smaller parts saving intermediate results.
+There were also imperfections in the markups that influenced the quality of the model.
+As a result, geo-specialists have received multiple requests to update the markups.

 In order to track changes, a system of color identification was implemented: